-Making maintenance smarter has been added to your bookmarks.
+Making maintenance smarter has been saved

 Poor maintenance strategies can substantially reduce a plant’s productive capacity.
 As machine parts are taken offline for servicing, many organizations face the challenge of weighing lost production time against the risks of breakdowns.
 Predictive maintenance could be a solution.

 Explore the Industry 4.0 collection

 Listen to the related podcast

 Traditionally, most maintenance professionals have combined many techniques, both quantitative and qualitative, in an effort to identify failure modes and mitigate downtime in manufacturing facilities.
 But the rise of new connected technologies can enable machines to do these tasks for them, both maximizing the useful life of machine components while still avoiding machine failure.